Since 2009, CAF's World Giving Index has provided an annual snapshot of generosity across the world.

 Unique in its breadth and depth, the World Giving Report uncovers deeper insights into what, how and why people give around the globe.

-Brand new research with social purpose organisations around the world uncovering key trends and the challenges facing the sector.
+The World Giving Report's Charity Insights reveals the landscape for social purpose organisations in 27 countries around the world.
+Discover the key trends and challenges facing the sector.

-Brand new research with social purpose organisations around the world uncovering key trends and the challenges facing the sector.
+The World Giving Report's Charity Insights reveals the landscape for social purpose organisations in 27 countries around the world.
+Discover the key trends and challenges facing the sector.

-The survey on which the new World Giving Report is based means that we have far more data than ever before.
-We appreciate how valuable this data could be to social scientists within academia, so are opening a call for proposals.
-At the end of 2025, CAF will make the master SPSS file from the donor research available to our chosen project proposals.
-Please note that we will provide the data for free but this will not include access to funding.
+The survey on which the World Giving Report is based means that we have far more data than ever before.
+We recognise how valuable the data generated through our World Giving Report survey could be to social scientists within academia, so CAF is opening a call for project proposals.
+We accepted three proposals to use the 2025 data and, at the end of 2026, we will once again make the master SPSS file from the donor research available to our chosen project proposals.
+Please note that although CAF will provide the data for free, this will not include access to funding.

-Please submit your proposals by the end of November 2025 in no more than 500 word to research@cafonline.org.
+Please submit your proposals by the end of November 2026 in no more than 500 words to research@cafonline.org.

 You should include:

 Please note that a key part of any work will be an easily accessible output (whether this is a report, an infographic or something else), which CAF will work with you on.
-Our preference is for this to precede any academic publication.
+Our preference is for this to be released prior to any academic publication.

 For all media enquiries, please visit our media office or email us.